omni/tokenbridge-contracts/README.md

 npm install
 ```
 #### Deploy
-Please the [README.md](deploy/README.md) in the `deploy` folder for instructions and .env file configuration
+Please read the [README.md](deploy/README.md) in the `deploy` folder for instructions and .env file configuration

 #### Test
 ```bash